akhsanhakiki/webar-example/README.md

 Credits
 -------

-The source of this WebAR example is from the Hiukim Yuen course
+The source of this WebAR example is from the HiuKim Yuen course